toboshii/hajimari/README.md

 Please make sure to update tests as appropriate.

 Run `make help` for information on linting, tests, etc.

+## About
+### Why Hajimari?

+Hajimari (始まり) is Japanese for `beginnings`.
+Hajimari's original intended purpose is to be used as a browser startpage, so the name seemed fitting as it's the beginning of all new tabs/windows :)

 ## Thank you / dependencies